IBW2020: What Does Babywearing Mean To Me?

 Both times I’ve used a stretchy wrap to begin with before switching to a Tula a little while in; I’ve used the standard, free to grow, and toddler versions over the past 5 years and have loved them all.

-Baby wearing has saved tired little legs, let me shop without wrangling a toddler back into a trolley, meant I had my hands free to chase after a toddler when I had a newborn, has given me freedom to roam around festivals and travel cross country in Italy.
+Baby wearing has saved tired little legs, let me shop without wrangling a toddler back into a trolley.
+This meant I had my hands free to chase after a toddler when I had a newborn, has given me freedom to roam around festivals and travel cross country in Italy.
 There’s always one in my bag or in the car.
 I wouldn’t be without one!

 Big babywearing love